 Controllership – Strategic leadership

-Today's controller must fulfill four distinct roles to effectively add value to their organizations: steward, operator, catalyst, and strategist.
-This course focuses on the last two of these roles for which many controllers may not feel adequately prepared.
+Today’s controller must fulfill four distinct roles to effectively add value to their organizations: steward, operator, catalyst, and strategist.
+This training activity focuses on the last two of these roles for which many controllers may not feel adequately prepared.
 Too often controllers are caught up in the urgent need of the day without adequate time to focus on their influence as catalysts and strategists within their organizations.
-This course provides controllers, or those aspiring to the role, the opportunity to view the controllership role as a leader and a key strategic partner within the organization.
+This training activity provides the opportunity to view the controllership role as a leader and a key strategic partner within the organization, providing tips on how to become the leader their organization needs.

-- Understand how different generations think, work, and interact and identify strategies to work with people from each of the generations;
+- examine how different generations think, work, and interact and identify strategies to work with people from each of the generations;

 - Controller as a leader